Skip to main content

 Cost: Free

 This free residential program aims to equip the next generation of journalists with the skills they’ll need for successful careers.
-Participants receive hands-on training in areas like reporting, news writing, and multimedia journalism, and visit major newsrooms like CNN, The New York Times, Bloomberg, and ABC News.
+Participants receive hands-on training in areas such as reporting, news writing, and multimedia journalism, and visit major newsrooms like CNN, The New York Times, Bloomberg, and ABC News.

 The program is open to high schoolers from the New York City metropolitan area.